notSnuffy/Programming-in-C-MFF/labs/specification.md

 **Perceived difficulty:** *5-7*

 *Short description and motivation*
-> 1-3 sentences about what you want to do and why
-I have written library for shortest paths in C# so I thought I would try to write a search tree library in C++ because the shortest paths library was kind of fun to program

 ## User interface
 *Programmers who need a search tree data structrute*

-> Delete UI type that does not apply

 ### Library
-> In markdown use three back quotes to create code block
 ```c++
 class Search Tree
     function traverse;